 You will then be forwarded to the cluster page where you can view the cluster creation process:

 After all of the master components are ready, your cluster will create the configured number of worker nodes.
 Fully created nodes will be marked with a green dot, pending ones with a yellow circle.
 Clicking on the download icon lets you download the kubeconfig to be able to use

 kubectl with your cluster.

 When an upgrade for the cluster is available, a little dropdown arrow will be shown besides the Master Version on the cluster’s page:

 To start the upgrade, just click on the link and choose the desired version:

 After the update is initiated, the master components will be upgraded in the background.
 Check the checkbox for

 Upgrade Machine Deployments if you wish to upgrade the existing worker nodes as well.

-Clusters can edited by pressing the ellipsis button on the right:
+Clusters can be edited by pressing the ellipsis button on the right and then select

 To delete a cluster, navigate to